App Annie/IDC: Mobile gaming downloads rose 30% in Q1 2021 and spending was up 40%

 The big questions on growth

 The real test will be in the second quarter, as that was when the lockdown was in full force and people turned to gaming because they had nothing else to do.
-It will be hard to beat year-ago numbers as a result, especially as things are opening up now and providing more competition for games.
+It will be hard to beat numbers from a year as a result, especially as things are opening up now and providing more competition for games.
 App Annie’s prediction that mobile games will grow revenue 20% in 2021 is still holding up, Krantz said.
-The bearish people in the game industry are concerned that mobile games and other gaming sectors will stop growing once lockdown restrictions are gone and the world can engage in other kinds of entertainment and sports again.
+The bearish people in the game industry are concerned that mobile games and other sectors will stop growing once lockdown restrictions are gone and the world can engage in other kinds of entertainment and sports again.

 “When we move to post-COVID, when we’re really moving around, that could slow things down a little bit,” Krantz said.
 “But nothing suggests that in the data so far.
 We actually see gaming probably taking an opportunity to be much more directly competitive with entertainment.
 You can see where Netflix is going, as it is going into gaming.
 There’s also a big platform play for gaming.”